BrunoMoureau/XamarinTemplate/docs/home.md

 ## Dependency Injection

-I tried to find the fastest and most lightweight **dependency injection container** and end up using [DryIoc](https://github.com/dadhi/DryIoc).
+I tried to find the fastest and most lightweight **dependency injection container** and ended up using [DryIoc](https://github.com/dadhi/DryIoc).

-The **DI container** is really important in my opinion to write **clean code**.
-You should define the way to create types inside your container and it will resolve object dependencies automatically for you.
+The **DI container** is really important to write **clean code**.
+You should define the way types are created and reused inside your app.
+When a class is **registered**, its dependencies will be resolved at runtime.

-See how to **initialize** our app container inside **App.xaml.cs** :
+See how the app container is initialized inside **App.xaml.cs** :
 ```
 var appContainer = new AppContainer();
 appContainer.Initialize();